-When you choose 'Copy/Move this Project' you'll see all of the options available:
+When you choose Copy, you will see all of the options available.

-Note - if you have set up a link to other sites in your profile and you're a site administrator on both, you can choose to copy the project to that site as well as making a copy in the current site.
+If you have set up a link to other sites in your profile and you are a site administrator on both, you can choose to copy the project to that site as well as making a copy in the current site.

 You can use the date preview option to see the effect of any settings chosen here, before making the copy.

 The other options allow you to control whether other elements from the original project are copied, including activity updates, task and milestone creator, comments, follower, project roles and project updates.